 - Testing strategy

 - UI integration strategy

 Once there is agreement on the first microservice, we are ready to ramp the development team up.

 Creating the initial development backlog is one of the areas that is different from “standard” software development projects.
 Typically, it’s the product owners working with the technical leads to create the backlog since they know the features that need to be implemented.
-For microservices projects, the team already knows the features that need to be implemented, so the backlog is more technical and consists of technical tasks to break dependencies by migrating code from the monolith to the microservice.
+For a microservices project, the team already knows the features that need to be implemented, so the backlog is more technical and consists of technical tasks to break dependencies by migrating code from the monolith to the microservices architecture.